Quantum Geometric Confinement and Dynamical Transmission in Grushin Cylinder: Acknowledgements

 \section{Acknowledgements}

-This work was partially supported by the Istituto Nazionale di Alta Matematica (INdAM), the Alexander von Humboldt foundation, and the European Union's Horizon 2020 Research and Innovation Programme under the Marie Sklodowska-Curie grant agreement no.~765267 (QuSCo).
+This work was partially supported by the Istituto Nazionale di Alta Matematica (INdAM), the MIUR-PRIN 2017 project MaQuMA cod.~2017ASFLJR, the Alexander von Humboldt Foundation, and the European Union's Horizon 2020 Research and Innovation Programme under the Marie Sklodowska-Curie grant agreement no.~765267 (QuSCo).
 We are warmly grateful to U.~Boscain, D.~Dimonte, D.~Noja, and A.~Posilicano for very fruitful and instructive discussions on this subject.

 \cprime{$'$}